MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 </table>
 </div>

-MIDL 3.0 source files use type declarations to create new types.
-A type declaration specifies the name and the members of the new type.
+MIDL 3.0 source files use type definitions to create new types.
+A type definition specifies the name and the members of the new type.
 These MIDL 3.0 type categories are user-definable.

 - attribute types,
 - struct types,